DistributedWeb/ddrive/README.md

 Send a message to every peer you are connected to.

 ### Version Control
-Since DDrive is built on top of append-only logs, old versions of files are preserved by default.
+Since dDrive is built on top of append-only logs, old versions of files are preserved by default.
 You can get a read-only snapshot of a drive at any point in time with the `checkout` function, which takes a version number.
 Additionally, you can tag versions with string names, making them more parseable.

 #### `var oldDrive = drive.checkout(version, [opts])`

 Checkout a readonly copy of the drive at an old version.
-Options for the checkout are duplicated from the parent by default, but you can also pass in additional DDrive options.
+Options for the checkout are duplicated from the parent by default, but you can also pass in additional dDrive options.

 #### `drive.createTag(name, [version], cb)`
 Create a tag that maps to a given version.
 If a version is not provided, the current version will be used.

-Tags are stored inside the drive's "hidden trie," meaning they're not enumerable using DDrive's standard filesystem methods.
+Tags are stored inside the drive's "hidden trie," meaning they're not enumerable using dDrive's standard filesystem methods.
 They will replicate with all the other data in the drive, though.

 #### `drive.getTaggedVersion(name, cb)`
 Return the version corresponding to a tag.